Greenheart/greenheart.github.io/src/content/posts/detect-vite-plugin-restarts-to-avoid-rerunning-expensive-tasks.md

 function getBuildMode(env: ConfigEnv): BuildMode {
     // Avoid duplicate builds in the same execution of the `vite` command.
     // We only need to rebuild the CMS when dependencies have changed,
-    // and a simple solution is to build the CMS the first time the Vite dev server or production build starts. if (globalThis.HAS_CMS_BUILD_STARTED) {
+    // and a simple solution is to build the CMS the first time the Vite
+    // dev server or production build starts. if (globalThis.HAS_CMS_BUILD_STARTED) {
         return false
     } else {
-        // We can use `globalThis` to reliably determine if there has been a previous build.
+        // We can use `globalThis` to reliably determine if there has been
-        // This is possible since `globalThis` is shared in the Vite parent process that restarts the build,
+        // a previous build.
+This is possible since `globalThis` is shared
+        // in the Vite parent process that restarts the build, and because
-        // and because both the Vite config loading and the SvelteKit dev/build process are run by the same parent process, globalThis.HAS_CMS_BUILD_STARTED = true
+        // both the Vite config loading and the SvelteKit dev/build process
+        // are run by the same parent process. globalThis.HAS_CMS_BUILD_STARTED = true
     }

     if (env.mode !== 'development') {
         if (env.command === 'build') {
-            // In production builds, we want to finish the CMS build before other parts of the app
+            // In production builds, we want to finish the CMS build before
-            // This makes sure the CMS build finishes before other parts of the build. return 'prio'
+            // other parts of the app.
+This makes sure the CMS build finishes
+            // before other parts of the build. return 'prio'
         } else {
-            // Don't build when serving in production - in those cases the CMS should already be built. return false
+            // Don't build when serving in production.
+            // In these cases the CMS should already be built. return false
         }
     }